The Forex market is open 24 hours a day, 5 days a week. This sounds great, but it is a trap.

 - Gold (**XAUUSD**) moves the most during this time.

-Pro Tip: If you can only trade for 2 hours a day, trade this overlap.
-It is where the money is made.
+**Pro Tip:** If you can only commit to trading for a few hours, trade this overlap.
+It is where the most significant moves occur.
+Monitor the active sessions using the Realtime Market Dashboard.

-Rule: Never hold short-term trades over the weekend unless you are a Swing Trader with wide stop losses.
-The gap can jump over your Stop Loss and blow your account.
+**Risk Rule:** Never hold short-term trades over the weekend unless you are a Swing Trader with wide Stop Losses.
+The gap can jump over your Stop Loss and pose a risk to your account.

 Final Thoughts

-Wait for the London/New York tide, and let the volatility carry you to profit.
+Wait for the London/New York tide, and let the volatility carry you.
+Specialization in these periods, combined with strict risk management, is key to consistent performance.